aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 ﻿---
-title: Work with Document Properties
+title: Work with Document Properties – Aspose.Words for Python via .NET
+articleTitle: Work with Document Properties
+linktitle: Work with Document Properties
 description: "Aspose.Words for Python via .NET allows storing some useful information about your document, such as API and Version Number or Authorized Date, in built-in or custom document properties."
 type: docs
 weight: 20